The Film

 Holly Huffnagle

-LEAD RESEARCHER
+LEAD RESEARCHER & PRODUCER

 Holly previously served as the policy advisor to the Special Envoy to Monitor and Combat Antisemitism at the U.S. Department of State and as a researcher in the Mandel Center of Advanced Holocaust Studies at the U.S. Holocaust Memorial Museum.
 She was also a Scholar-in-Residence at Oxford University with the Institute for the Study of Global Antisemitism and Policy.